 Raksha Bandhan is a festival of brother and sister.
 On this day sisters tie a special band called Rakhi on their brother’s wrist.
 The brother promises to always protect his sister.
 A rakhi is made up of cotton thread, silk thread or it can be made up of silver or gold also.
 In Indian tradition, the fragile thread of rakhi is considered even stronger than an iron chain as it strongly binds brothers and sisters in the circumference of mutual love and trust.

 Sister prepares the Pooja thali with diyas, kumkum, rice, sweets, and rakhi.
 They worship the god, tie rakhi on the wrists of their brothers, and wish they are well being.
 Brothers gave gifts to their sisters and take a lifelong vow to protect their sisters.
 Raksha Bandhan celebrates the bond of love and affection between a sister and a brother.
 On this day there is a variety of gifts present in the market and many sweets are also present in the shops.

 The famous Story of Raksha Bandhan

 One of the famous stories of Rakshabandhan from history is of Krishna and Draupadi.
 Once, Krishna’s finger got cut during the fight with Shishupal (an evil king).
-At that time Draupadi immediately tore off her sari and wrapped on Krishna’s finger.
+At that time Draupadi immediately tore off her sari and wrapped it on Krishna’s finger.
 Due to this sisterly loving act, Krishna promised to rescue her from any difficulty.

-Nowadays everyone remains busy in their work, but festivals like Raksha Bandhan bring family members and spread happiness and merriment.
+Nowadays everyone remains busy with their work, but festivals like Raksha Bandhan bring family members and spread happiness and merriment.

 10 lines Essay on Raksha Bandhan for Kids

 - Raksha Bandhan is a well-known festival of India.

 - Raksha Bandhan is celebrated all over the country with great joy.

 - It is celebrated on the day of Poornima in the month of Sarvan.

 - It is celebrated across all over India, ‘Raksha’ means protection, and ‘Bandhan’ means bound.
 This Raksha Bandhan means the Bond of Protection.